nf-core/website/src/content/docs/contributing/modules.md

 ### Talks

 :::warning
-these may include references to an older syntax, however the general idea remains the same
+These may include references to an older syntax, however the general idea remains the same
 :::

 <div class="ratio ratio-16x9">